scc-digitalhub/AAC/README.md

 - ``admin.contextSpaces``: default role spaces associated to the admin.
 Defaults to ``apimanager/carbon.super`` (used by WSO2 API Manager as a default tenant)
 - ``security.rememberme.key``: the secret key used to sign the remember me cookie.

+Optionally, if needed, it is possible to configure the default OAuth2.0  client application associated with the admin user.
+The following properties may be customized:
+- ``adminClient.id``: id of the client app
+- ``adminClient.secret``: secret key for the client
+- ``adminClient.scopes``: default scopes to be associated with the client
+- ``adminClient.redirects``: default list of redirect URIs associated with the client.

 For the user registration and the corresponding communications (email verification, password reset, etc), the SMTP email server should be configured, e.g.: